 What role does ama play in blocking weight loss progress in Ayurveda?

-Ama refers to systemic residue that accumulates when internal processing and elimination are incomplete.
-Its presence interferes with circulation, signalling, and structural change.
+In Ayurveda, ama refers to unprocessed metabolic residue that accumulates when digestion is weak or elimination is incomplete.
+Its presence interferes with circulation, signalling, and the body’s ability to initiate structural change.

 1. Disruption of cellular communication